MaidSafeSolutions/UploaderWebApp/README.md

-# SecretChat
+# App Competitions: Uploader App #1
-SAFE Network Chat WebApp based on our SAFE-FS Demo App built with safe-js
+SAFE Network Uploader Web App by SAFE-FS, built using safe-js library

-View it live at <a href="http://">safe://chat.wom5</a>
+View it live at <a href="http://">safe://upload.wom5</a>

-Secret messenger for you and whoever you invite.

-Start conversations by making new accounts in SAFE Launcher, and sharing login details with those you wish to chat with.

-To chat, login to a shared account with Launcher and navigate to safe://chat.wom5

-Everyone who is logged into the same account can see the messages being sent.

-ToDo:
- - learn how to use SD / AD and make a scrollbox with message history
- - finish the "rooms" page, where people can share & list login data

-Thanks!
-Start chatting now!
+Basic WebApp for uploading data to the SAFE Network, using the SAFE Browser.

+Allows for the upload of plaintext data, using javascript.

+View live clearnet demo at <a href="http://bit.do/UploaderWebApp1" target="_blank">bit.do/UploaderWebApp1</a>

+Will be updated as APIs are released.

+Enjoy!